c-true/FsConnect/README.md

 > NOTE: **Expect breaking changes and infrequent updates.**

 ## Additional information

 For more information about SimConnect and the Flight Simulator SDK see the [Microsoft Flight Simulator SDK site]( https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/SimConnect_SDK.htm) and the [SimConnect SDK section](https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/SimConnect_SDK.htm) in particular.

 ## Current features

 * Supports connections from API, without direct use of SimConnect.cfg file
-* Supports registering and requesting simple simulation variables.
+* Supports registering and requesting simple simulation variables, including by reflection.
 * Supports updating simulation variables.
+* Supports enums for known SimVars, units and events.
 * Does not require a Windows message pump.
 * NuGet package handles deployment of native binaries, just add reference to the package.
-* Supports enums for all known simulation variables and units.

 ## Roadmap